ally-Y06/cs-2450/assignments/journal.md

 //2450 Journal//
+//9-8-25//
+I learned about class inheritance in C++.
+This is the format: "class ChildClass : public InheritedClass"

 //9-5-25//
 This week I did vectors in C++.
 Note to remember: image vector is height*width*3 because there is 3 channels for every pixel.